syncfusion-content/asp.netmvc-docs/aspnetmvc/OlapClient/OLAP-Client-Elements.md

 When a change is made in the report, OLAP visualization controls and Axis Element Builder get re-populated with the data contained in the selected report.

-## OLAP Grid
+## Pivot Grid

 The OLAP Grid control for ASP.NET MVC is easily configurable, presentation-quality business control that reads OLAP data from a Microsoft SQL Server Analysis Services database, an offline cube or XMLA.
 The OLAP data is displayed with drill-up and drill-down capabilities and features exceptional performance.

-For further information please refer the following link. <http://help.syncfusion.com/aspnetmvc/olapclient/olap-client-elements>
+For further information please refer the following link. <http://help.syncfusion.com/aspnetmvc/pivotgrid/getting-started>

 ## OLAP Chart